gakimball/next-starter/README.md

 These commands are wrappers for the Next.js shell commands, with some extra stuff sprinkled in.

 - `ueno-starter dev`: run app in development mode.
+  - `ueno-starter dev --remote`: run app in development mode, and allow the server to be accessed over the internet.
 - `ueno-starter build`: build app for production.
 Run this before deploying to a server.
 - `ueno-starter start`: run app in production mode.
 - `ueno-starter export`: export static version of app.